wesm/feather/cpp/README.md

 ## Build and install

-`libfeather` is mainly designed for static linking with some other application, like a Python or R extension.
-To build the dependencies and install a release build, run:
+`libfeather` is mainly designed for linking with some other application, like a Python or R extension.
+To build the dependencies and install a release build,
+run:

 ```shell
 ./thirdparty/download_thirdparty.sh